chain4travel/camino-docs/docs/faq/glossary.md

 In the context of Camino Messenger, the process of checking whether a product or service is still bookable at the price advertised in the search results.
-As these are often provided from cached data or might have sold-out after a certain amount of time has passed.
+As these are often provided from cached data and might have sold-out after a certain amount of time has passed.

 This is a prerequisite for the [Mint](#mint) workflow.